trifectatechfoundation/trifectatech-website/content/initiatives/workplans/workplan-zstd-rs.md

 - Initial c2rust translation
 - Improving the code quality of the translated code
 - Testing & fuzzing
-- Deliverable: experimental release of the zstd-rs library (libzstd-rs-sys)
+- Deliverable: experimental release of the zstd library (libzstd-rs-sys)

 This work is supported by [Chainguard](https://www.chainguard.dev/) and [Astral](https://astral.sh/).

 **Milestone 2: dictBuilder**

 - Implementation of the dictBuilder feature
-- Deliverable: release of the zstd-rs library (libzstd-rs-sys) including the dictBuilder feature
+- Deliverable: release of the zstd library (libzstd-rs-sys) including the dictBuilder feature

 This work is supported by [Sovereign Tech Agency](https://sovereign.tech).